zachcygan/e-commerce-backend/README.md

 ## Installation

-The webpage is available at https://github.com/zachcygan/e-commerce-backend.
+The github repository is available at https://github.com/zachcygan/e-commerce-backend.
 Be sure to install any dependencies by typing in "npm i" in the console.
 This will install sequelize, dotenv, express, and mysql2.

 ## Dependencies Used
     - sequelize